Get

 Carrageenan

 Unfortunately, at least one Merrick recipe contains carrageenan, which is a controversial ingredient.
-Following human testing, it was found to have a known carcinogen that increases the likelihood of a person catching cancer.
+Following animal testing, it was found to have potential inflammatory and gastrointestinal effects.

-It also contains a substance that is known to cause gastrointestinal bleeding.
+It also contains a substance that is known to cause gastrointestinal bleeding in some studies.
 Some owners and experts avoid feeding their cats any food that contains carrageenan.
 Check the ingredients before buying if you wish to avoid this substance.
 Limited ingredient lines do not contain carrageenan.

 divider cat faces 2 oct 2025A Quick Look at Merrick Cat Food